Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Black

 Not everyone gets to wear the black Starbucks apron; this one has to be earned the hard way.
-If someone is wearing a black apron, they are a coffee master.
+If someone is wearing a black apron, they are a Coffee Master.

 Being a coffee master isn’t an easy task.
 Before they earn this title, baristas need at least one year of work experience at Starbucks.